slash4/Model01-Firmware/README-abg.md

-Since these bracket keys are usually paired, they are moved to either between `5` and `6` on the top row (if paired side by side, classes 1, 2 and 3) or the two keys directly below `Prog` on the left hand side (if paired above and below, classes 4 and 5).
+Since these bracket keys are usually paired, they are moved to either between `5` and `6` on the top row (if paired side by side, classes 1, 2 and 3) or the two keys directly below `Prog` on the left hand side (classes 4 and 5).

 * Class 1: brackets on the first (number) row or no paired brackets
-* Class 2: brackets on the second row (to the right of `P`)
+* Class 2: brackets on the second row (to the right of `UIOP`)
-* Class 3: brackets on the third row (to the right of `;`)
+* Class 3: brackets on the third row (to the right of `JKL<something>`)
-* Class 4: brackets above and below each other, two keys to the right of `P` and `;`
+* Class 4: opening and closing brackets above and below each other, immediately to the left of `Enter`
 	* Class 4j: as above, with extra keys for Japanese language support
-* Class 5: square and curly brackets on separate keys, one pair on the second row and one on the third
+* Class 5: square and curly brackets on separate keys, one pair on the second row as per class 2 and one on the third as per class 3

 In all layouts other than `std` and `japan`, the non-US extra key that is normally found beside left-shift is retained in the analogous